Qantas data breach: Here's what was stolen in cyberattack, what the airline said, and what you can do | Company Business News

-Australian aviation major Qantas Airways on July 9 admitted that hackers had got hold of personal information belonging to 5.7 million customers, Bloomberg reported.
+Australian aviation major Qantas Airways on July 9 admitted that hackers had accessed personal information belonging to 5.7 million customers, Bloomberg reported.

 This is Australia's most high-profile cyber attack since telecommunications giant Optus and health insurer Medibank were hit in 2022, as per a Reuters report.

-The airline’s shares was trading up 1.1 per cent in Sydney, as per the report.
+The airline’s shares were trading up 1.1 per cent in Sydney, as per the report.

-The data breach, which occured last week, has compromises customer details ranging from passenger names, their addresses, phone numbers and meal preferences, the report added.
+The data breach, which occurred last week, compromised customer details ranging from passenger names, addresses, phone numbers and meal preferences, the report added.

-It said that over 1 million passengers' phone number, birth date or home address was accessed, according to the Reuters report.
-An additional four million customers had their name and email address taken during the hack.
+Over one million passengers had their phone numbers, birth dates or home addresses accessed, according to the Reuters report.
+An additional four million customers had their names and email addresses stolen during the hack.

 Qantas on July 9 said it has begun telling impacted passengers what specific information was lost in the attack.